AakaashShroff/SwiggyAPI/README.md

 Modify restaurant_dict based on your needs.
 The keys are the restaurant and values are the dishes it offers, the user input is a dish the user wants to have and the respective key(restaurant name) is used to run the script further.

+Note: for api.py you only need to change PHONE_NUMBER and ADDRESS_TO_SELECT

 Script additions made based on tests and thoughts:
 ----------------------------------------------------
 The script is well enough to handle a few pop up cases I encountered while testing and orders food like a charm.